 Paradise Cave📍Km16 đường HCM Nhánh Tây., Sơn Trạch

-Phong Nha Cave is the easiest to explore in Phong Nha as the entrance is only a short boat ride away from the town centre.
-Take a boat down the river and inside Phong Nha cave, where you’ll be dropped off to wander back out of the cave past century-old stalagmites and stalactites.
+Phong Nha Cave is the most accessible cave as the entrance is only a short boat ride away from the town centre.
+Take a boat down the river and inside the cave, where you’ll be dropped off to wander back out of the cave past century-old stalagmites and stalactites.

 💰 The entrance ticket is 150k and the boat price is 550k per boat (12 people).
 The price of the boat depends on how many people are on your boat at one time.